Peeanio/bzt/README.md

 1. Create or obtain a CA to sign certificates to use
 2. Issue a certificate to the `bzt-server` system to use, and one any system connection over ipsec
-3. Setup an ipsec session between the server and the agent, and server and client
+3. Setup an ipsec session between the server and the agent, and server and client if enforcing ipsec on the server (not required)
-4. Seed the server with agent tokens
+4. Seed the server with tokens
 5. Start the agent
 6. Authorize connections from clients to backends via the API
-7. Connect from client to destination agent
+7. Connect from client to destination agent server

 ### Quickstart